Impact

 Risk and Exploitability

-The EPSS score is unavailable and the vulnerability is not listed in the CISA KEV catalog, indicating no widely known or actively used exploits at this time.
+The EPSS score indicates a very low probability of exploitation (< 1%) and the vulnerability is not listed in the CISA KEV catalog, suggesting no widely known or actively used exploits at this time.
 The likely attack vector is a remote web page that a victim’s browser renders; an attacker would need a victim to visit a maliciously crafted page, which may be delivered through email, phishing, or compromised websites.
 Because the flaw involves out-of-bounds memory access, successful exploitation would require the attacker to cause the browser to execute a memory corruption sequence, which may be complex but is feasible with sufficient engineering effort.
-The CVSS score of 8.8 indicates high severity, and the high severity reported by Chromium suggests that if exploited, the impact could be catastrophic to user confidentiality, integrity, or availability of the affected system.
+The CVSS score of 4.3 indicates moderate severity, though the Chromium security severity remains High, underscoring that any successful exploitation could impact confidentiality, integrity, or availability of the affected system.

 OpenCVE Enrichment